diegoceccarelli/dexter-eval/README.md

 	Measure[x][y][z][..]

-Where `Measure` is the name of a measure, and `x`,`y`,`z` and so on, are names of filters or output writers (that should be enclosed between brackets).
+where `Measure` is the name of a measure, and `x`,`y`,`z` and so on, are names of filters or output writers (they must be enclosed within brackets).
 You can find an example of configuration file [here](example/conf-macro-measures.txt).

 ### Benchmark measures

-dexter-eval provides the following benchmark measure:
+The following benchmark measure are provided:

 * `tp` **true positives**;
 * `fp` **false positives**;